 JobKeeper Payments for Part-Time and Casual Employees

-As part of the JobKeeper extension, from 28 September 2020, lower payment rates will apply for employees and business participants that worked fewer than 20 hours per week.
+As part of the JobKeeper extension, from 28 September 2020, lower payment rates will apply for employees and business participants that worked fewer than 80 hours in the preceding 28 day period.

 The JobKeeper extension payment rates for part-time eligible employees will be: